 Thereafter, it begins to sprout and push up bravely through the dark soil, proudly displaying a few leaves.
 Slowly but surely as the weeks, months and years pass, the little oak shoot becomes a sapling which grows stronger and stronger.

 In simple words, the true meaning of marriage is to accept the other person and adjust to the various situations that you encounter in marriage to make it really work.
-The biblical definition of marriage will also carry the same concept as mentioned in the previous sentence.
+The biblical definition of marriage also carries this same important concept.